 The basic formula for estimating a person's blood-alcohol concentration comes from The National Highway Traffic Safety Administration.
 Each drink in this calculation assumes a volume of .54 ounces of alcohol (one shot of distilled spirits, a glass of wine, or 12 ounces of beer).

 You should never get behind the wheel after having a drink.
 As you can see, the calculator shows how dangerous it is to get behind the wheel after even one drink and how the risk increases with each successive drink consumed.

-A DUI conviction is guaranteed to cost you thousands of dollars and mar your record for years.
+A DUI conviction will cost you thousands of dollars and mar your record for years.
 And it will drive up your car insurance rates for just as long.

 The NHTSA advises folks to make alternative plans for transportation if they plan on drinking.
 Here are a few tips:

-- Prior to beginning an evening out, designate a driver ahead of time.
+- Before beginning an evening out, designate a driver ahead of time.

 - Take the keys away from friends who have been drinking.

-- If you’re hosting a party, make sure your guests are sober when they leave.
+- If you’re hosting a party, ensure your guests are sober when leaving.
 If not, order them a taxi, Uber or Lyft.

 - Always wear your seat belt.